 Next we have horny goat weed (Epimedium spp.), which really shines when it comes to addressing erectile dysfunction in men.Like the pharmaceutical Viagra, horny goat weed inhibits PDE-5, an enzyme that breaks down the enzyme that causes blood to pool in the penis, which results in prolonged erection.
 It also exhibits mild androgenic activity in men as well as women; thus this herb can be useful for both in enhancing sexual health and libido.

 Kapi kacchu (Mucuna pruriens), sometimes just known as ‘mucuna’ contains L-dopa, a precursor to dopamine.
 L-dopa has been used in both men and women to treat anorgasmia (the inability to reach orgasm), making the seeds of this plant an invaluable herbal ally in sexual health.
 As a bonus, kapi kacchu also inhibits prolactin production – high levels of which may contribute to erectile dysfunction.

-Though not strictly aphrodisiacs, I also like to mention two reproductive tonic herbs.
-The first is shatavari (Asparagus racemosus - yes, a relative of asparagus), whose Ayurvedic name roughly translates at "She who has 100 husbands".
-For women, shatavari root is known as an 'emmenogogue' for its tonic and moistening properties of uterine and vaginal tissue, it has mild estrogenic activity, and it is also calming and nourishing.
+Though not strictly herbal aphrodisiacs, I would also like to mention two reproductive tonics.
+The first is shatavari (Asparagus racemosus – yes, a relative of asparagus), whose Ayurvedic name roughly translates at “She who has 100 husbands”.
+For women, shatavari root is known as an ’emmenogogue’ for its tonic and moistening properties of uterine and vaginal tissue, it has mild estrogenic activity, and it is also calming and nourishing.

 For the gentlemen, saw palmetto (Serenoa repens) is a palm of which the berries are widely used for prostate health.
 Clinically, saw palmetto inhibits the production of DHT, DHT being a byproduct of the breakdown of testosterone that can cause prostate enlargement.